berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

 You have a lot of creative freedom here.
 You can take that and run with it or you can follow the more chunked up, bare minimum steps below.

 ### Creating the Enemies
 We will be creating two enemy types, a good and bad.
-If **the good Enemy is clicked on**, the player will be awarded with points, but if the player clicks on **the bad Enemy**, points will be deducted.
+If **the good Enemy** is clicked on, the player will be awarded with points, but if the player clicks on **the bad Enemy**, points will be deducted.
 Similar to Fruit Ninja, where you get points for slicing fruits, but lose the game if you hit a bomb."
 - Create a serializable variable named despawnTime.
 This determines how long an enemy will stay active if the player doesn’t click on it.
 Give it a value in the inspector.
 - In the Update function, compare the despawnTime with the elapsedTime to determine whether or not the enemy should be active.